-Copies (certified/notarised) of your logbook pages are required to verify your experience has accrued on different aircraft types.
+Certified/notarised copies of your logbook pages are required to verify your experience has accrued on different aircraft types.

-In order to be issued a CoV you must:
+In order to be issued a CoV, you must:

-- > hold a valid and current overseas licence (ICAO) and medical certificate that is: - " issued by the same regulatory authority - " appropriate to the operations you wish to conduct in Australia, - be rated for the relevant category type or class of aircraft that is on your foreign licence - pass any examination or tests that CASA considers necessary in the interests of the safety of air navigation.
+- hold a valid and current overseas licence (ICAO) and medical certificate that is: - " issued by the same regulatory authority - " appropriate to the operations you wish to conduct in Australia, - be rated for the relevant category type or class of aircraft that is on your foreign licence - pass any examination or tests that CASA considers necessary in the interests of the safety of air navigation.

-Note: In some cases no theory examination or flight test will be required and instead operational conditions will be placed on your CoV which must be adhered to.
+Note: In some cases no theory examination or flight test will be required and instead operational conditions will be placed on your CoV.

-Your CoV will specify the classes and/or aircraft type ratings you may operate in Australia.
+Your CoV will specify the classes and/or aircraft types you may operate in Australia.
 You may either fly those aircraft for which you already hold a rating or undergo training for the issue of a new type rating as the holder of a CoV.